sphinx-doc/sphinx/doc/tutorial/index.rst

 This will present to you a series of questions required to create the basic directory and configuration layout for your project inside the ``docs`` folder.
-To proceed, introduce these answers:
+To proceed, answer each question as follows:

 - ``> Separate source and build directories (y/n) [n]``: Write "``y``" (without quotes) and press :kbd:`Enter`.